RastislavKish/sdam/README.md

 ## Build from source

-You can also build the project from source, although the process requires some setup.
+You can also build the project from source.

 ### Dependencies